Stephen Hemmings – Business Tax Partner

 What is the Apprenticeship Levy?

 It is a levy of 0.5% on employers in the UK who have a pay bill of over £3 million.
 All UK employers will fall within the regime but a £15,000 allowance is available.
-This means that the charge will only lead to additional tax for employers with a payroll bill of over £3 million and the government assures us that only 2% of employers will have to pay the levy.
-So if that’s your business at least you are special!
+This means that the charge should only lead to additional tax for employers with a payroll bill of over £3 million.
+However, businesses with “connected” payrolls should take care because action is required to avoid unnecessary costs arising.

 The Apprenticeship Levy detail

-The levy will be collected through the PAYE process (on the 19th or 22nd of the following month) and the relevant pay bill of a business will be based on earnings subject to Class 1 secondary NIC contributions.
-This will not include payments such as benefits in kind subject to Class 1A NIC.
+The levy is be collected through the PAYE process (on the 19th or 22nd of the following month) and the relevant pay bill of a business will be based on earnings subject to Class 1 secondary NIC contributions.
+This includes “deemed employees”, but not payments such as benefits in kind subject to Class 1A NIC.

-The levy allowance of £1,250 operates on a monthly basis to the extent that if part of it is unused in a particular month, it is carried forward.
+The levy allowance of £15,000 operates on a basis of £1,250 per month, but if part of it is unused in a particular month, the unused allowance is carried forward.
 If a charge is paid in one month but there is an unused allowance in a future month, the business will receive a credit which it can use to offset against other PAYE liabilities.

-The levy payment will be deductible for corporation tax purposes.
+The levy payment is a deductible cost for corporation tax purposes.

 Who benefits from the new digital apprenticeship service?